Complete Guide to Seattle’s Best Beaches (Top 16 Beaches)

-Last Updated on December 26, 2022 by admin
+Last Updated on July 20, 2024 by Kelly

-The city of Seattle is bottlenecked between two large bodies of water: Elliott Bay to the west and Lake Washington to the east.
-In addition to those large bodies of water, there’s also Lake Union, Portage Bay, and Union Bay just to the north of downtown Seattle.
+Seattle is wedged between two large bodies of water: Elliott Bay to the west and Lake Washington to the east.
+Seattle also has direct access to Lake Union, Portage Bay, and Union Bay.
 To the south, there is the Duwamish River.
-So, although Seattle is technically not located on an island, it’s practically surrounded by water.
-That means that there are tons of beaches!
-You’ll find all sorts of beaches near the city.
-There are rocky beaches, sandy beaches, secluded beaches, saltwater beaches, and fresh water beaches.
-Chances are, there’s a beach nearby that you will love.
-In this post, we’ll share with you our picks for 15 of the best beaches in Seattle.
+Seattle is practically surrounded by water!
+That means that there are tons of beaches to explore.

 1. Discovery Park

-The two beaches at the park are the West Point Lighthouse Beach and the Discovery Park Beach.
+The two beaches at Discovery Park are the West Point Lighthouse Beach and the Discovery Park Beach.
 Both beaches are best accessed from a trail.
 There’s some limited beach parking.
 Permits are typically required from the Discovery Park Environmental Learning Center for folks that would have a hard time walking to the beach.
 During the summer weekends, there used to be shuttles to the beach.
 These have been paused due to covid, but hopefully they will return.
 Most people park at the either the East Parking Lot (near the Visitor Center) or the South Parking Lot.

 While you’re visiting Discovery Park, you’ll also want to check out Seattle’s Magnolia neighborhood.
 Palisade Restaurant is one of the area’s best restaurants.
 It’s located right on the marina with views of the water.